Lodewic/vantage-project/README.md

     source activate vantage-project
     make requirements

+Note: you may have to create the `data/` repositories first, you need

+  - data/raw
+  - data/interim
+  - data/external
+  - data/processed

 To then create processed data and run all rules in the Makefile, activate your environment and then call